CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [how to use ffmpeg to merge WebM audio (Opus) and MP4 video (H.264) into one MP4 file]: https://stackoverflow.com/q/61777314/9935654
 [How to do something before on submit?]: https://stackoverflow.com/a/8053433/9935654
 [How to escape HTML]: https://stackoverflow.com/a/22706073/9935654
+[Chrome Extensions creating a .html page accessible by clicking browser action.]: https://stackoverflow.com/a/35837065/9935654
+[Include another HTML file in a HTML file]: https://stackoverflow.com/q/8988855/9935654
+[How to get the value from the GET parameters?]: https://stackoverflow.com/a/979995/9935654
+[What's the difference between HTML 'hidden' and 'aria-hidden' attributes?]: https://stackoverflow.com/q/31107040/9935654
+[Get the current URL with JavaScript?]: https://stackoverflow.com/q/1034621/9935654
+[Redirecting to a relative URL in JavaScript]: https://stackoverflow.com/a/1655081/9935654
+[Internationalization of HTML pages for my Google Chrome Extension]:https://stackoverflow.com/q/25467009/9935654
+[Get File Name and Parent Folder of URL]: https://stackoverflow.com/a/29212194/9935654
+[How to dynamically change a web page's title?]: https://stackoverflow.com/q/413439/9935654

 {{< /table/bootstrap-table >}}